‘Everything on earth is soon forgotten, except the opinion we leave imprinted on history.

 Reality and daily life persistently pester him however, and he knows his short-lived success at skating cannot last forever.
 The world of adulthood is beckoning as his teenage years come to an end.
 Again, skateboarding begins to die as his time is evermore consumed with work and relationships, whilst his ‘divine unconscious shadows’ increasingly resurface and painfully ask for his conscious acknowledgement and attention.
-Like the majority of people though, as an adulthood he is more in denial and unconscious amnesia than ever as his ego and sense of individual identity predominate, so he suffers in silence, projects blame onto the world around him and seeks to escape his home town and county as an answer to all he loathes about his life.
+Like the majority of people though, as an adulthood he is more in denial and ‘divine unconscious amnesia’ than ever as his ego and sense of individual identity predominate, so he privately suffers in silence, projects blame onto the world and people around him and seeks to escape his home town and county as an answer to all he loathes about his life.

 With vertical ramp riding floundering in popularity due to a rapid economic downturn late 80’s early 90’s, a huge momentum towards street skateboarding is unfolding as the antidote to eighties styles in skateboarding.
 Everything is slowly changing in the industry as a result: boards, clothes, tricks, videos, riders, teams, companies, graphics, art, music and more.
 Initially, street skating is dominated by burly: huge ollies down steps, onto handrails, over and off obstacles, big grinds and more.